github/codeql/docs/codeql/codeql-language-guides/advanced-dataflow-scenarios-cpp.rst

     free(u);
   }

-With this definition of ``isSource`` the data flow tracks flow along the following path:
+With this definition of ``isSource`` the dataflow library tracks flow along the following path:

   1. The flow now starts at the outgoing argument of ``write_user_input_to(...)``.
   2. The flow proceeds to ``u->p`` on the next line.